sudorandom/kmcd.dev/content/posts/2026/hidden-cost-of-google-protobuf-value/index.md

 Migrating legacy JSON APIs to gRPC frequently stumbles over a common anti-pattern: unstructured, dynamic JSON fields (such as `metadata` or `extra_properties`) mapped directly into Protobuf using [`google.protobuf.Value`](https://protobuf.dev/reference/protobuf/google.protobuf/#value) or [`google.protobuf.Struct`](https://protobuf.dev/reference/protobuf/google.protobuf/#struct).

-These belong to Protobuf's **Well-Known Types (WKTs)**, a library of standardized, common message schemas defined by Google (such as `Timestamp`, `Duration`, and `Any`) that ship out-of-the-box with the protobuf compiler to provide consistent representation for reusable data structures across different languages.
+These belong to Protobuf's **Well-Known Types (WKTs)**, a library of standardized, common message schemas defined by Google (such as `Timestamp`, `Duration`, and `Any`) that ship out-of-the-box with the Protobuf compiler to provide consistent representation for reusable data structures across different languages.

 But what actually are these specific dynamic types under the hood?